Berserker hypothesis: Background

 There is no reliable or reproducible evidence that aliens have visited Earth.
-No transmissions or evidence of intelligent extraterrestrial life have been observed anywhere other than Earth in the Universe.
+No transmissions or evidence of intelligent life have been observed anywhere other than Earth in the Universe.
 This runs counter to the knowledge that the Universe is filled with a very large number of planets, some of which likely hold the conditions hospitable for life.
 Life typically expands until it fills all available niches.
-These contradictory facts form the basis for the Fermi paradox, of which the berserker hypothesis is one proposed solution.
+These contradictory facts form the basis for the Fermi paradox, of which the Berserker hypothesis is one proposed solution.

 Responses

-A key component of the hypothesis is that Earth's solar system has not yet been visited by a berserker probe.
-In a 2013 analysis by Anders Sandberg and Stuart Armstrong at the Future of Humanity Institute at University of Oxford, they predicted that even a slowly replicated set of berserker probes, if it were able to destroy civilizations elsewhere, would also very likely have already encountered (and destroyed) humanity.
+A key component of the hypothesis is that Earth's solar system has not yet been visited by a Berserker probe.
+In a 2013 analysis by Anders Sandberg and Stuart Armstrong at the Future of Humanity Institute at University of Oxford, they predicted that even a slowly replicated set of Berserker probes, if it were able to destroy civilizations elsewhere, would also very likely have already encountered (and destroyed) humanity.

 Relationship to other proposed Fermi paradox solutions

-The dark forest hypothesis is distinct from the berserker hypothesis in that many alien civilizations would still exist if kept silent.
-The dark forest can be viewed as a special example of the berserker hypothesis, if the 'deadly berserker probes' are (due to resource scarcity) only sent to star systems which broadcast detectable signs of intelligent life.
+The Berserker hypothesis is distinct from the dark forest hypothesis in that under the latter, many alien civilizations could still exist provided they keep silent.
+The dark forest hypothesis can be viewed as a special case of the Berserker hypothesis, if the 'deadly Berserker probes' are (e.g. due to resource scarcity) only sent to star systems that show signs of intelligent life.

 The Great Filter hypothesis is a more general counterpart to the Berserker hypothesis, which posits that a great event or barrier prevents early-stage extraterrestrial life from developing into intelligent space-faring civilizations.
 In the Berserker hypothesis framing, the filter would exist between the industrial age and widespread space colonization.